 Level II Fieldwork

-In the second year of the associate’s degree program students will have to complete supervised fieldwork or a clinical practice component.
-Students will be required to perform a 16 week full-time internship or perform part-time work with the equivalent number of hours in order to complete this requirement.
+In the second year of the associate’s degree program, students will have to complete supervised fieldwork or a clinical practice component.
+Students will be required to perform a 16-week full-time internship or perform part-time work with the equivalent number of hours in order to complete this requirement.

 The final step is to take the National Board of Certification in Occupational Therapy (NBCOT) exam.
 Those who pass the NBCOT COTA certification exam will then be approved to apply for state licensure.

 The field of occupational therapy is regulated in all fifty states, the District of Columbia, Puerto Rico, and Guam which require an occupational therapist to be licensed.
-Each state has their own set of requirements and it is advisable to consult with the particular state licensure board for full licensing requirements.
+Each state has its own set of requirements and it is advisable to consult with the particular state licensure board for full licensing requirements.
 Find the full list of occupational therapy licensure boards.

 3. Find A Job

-Licensed occupational therapist assistants can occasionally transition into full time work at the facility that they previously did their Level II Fieldwork.
+Licensed occupational therapist assistants can occasionally transition into full-time work at the facility that they previously did their Level II Fieldwork.
 While most COTAs will use a third-party staffing agency such as Advanced Medical, or an Internet job search engine like Indeed or SimplyHired to find their next job.

-In order to renew your license you will be required to take a minimum number of continuing education units (CEUs).
+In order to renew your license, you will be required to take a minimum number of continuing education units (CEUs).
 Please consult the individual state occupational therapy licensure board requirements.